Godzilla (1998 film): Plot

 An iguana nest is exposed to the fallout of a military nuclear test in French Polynesia.

-Years later, a Japanese cannery vessel in the South Pacific is suddenly attacked by a giant creature, with only one fisherman surviving.
-While confined in a hospital in Tahiti, the traumatized survivor is visited by a mysterious Frenchman, who questions him over what he witnessed.
+Some time later, a Japanese cannery vessel in the South Pacific is attacked by an unknown giant creature, with one fisherman surviving.
+While recovering in a hospital in Tahiti, the traumatized survivor is visited and questioned by a mysterious Frenchman.
 The survivor repeatedly replies "Gojira".

-NRC scientist Dr. Niko "Nick" Tatopoulos is researching the effects of radiation on wildlife in the Chernobyl exclusion zone when he is interrupted by an official from the U.S. State Department who has come to pick him up for a special assignment.
-Nick is sent to Panama to observe a trail of destruction and footprints left by an unknown creature including Jamaica to examine the damaged ship with massive claw marks on it.
-Nick identifies skin samples he discovered in the shipwreck as belonging to an unknown species.
-He dismisses the military's theory of the creature being a living dinosaur, instead deducing that it is a mutant created by nuclear testing in French Polynesia, close to where it was last spotted.
+NRC scientist Dr. Niko "Nick" Tatopoulos is researching the effects of radiation on wildlife in the Chernobyl exclusion zone, when he is interrupted by an official from the U.S. State Department.
+Nick is re-assigned and sent to Panama and Jamaica to help the U.S. military investigate the destructive trail left by the creature.
+Nick identifies skin samples he discovered from a shipwreck as belonging to an unknown species.
+He dismisses the military's theory of the creature being a lost dinosaur, instead deducing it is a mutant created by nuclear testing in French Polynesia.

-The creature drowns several fishing trawlers in the Eastern American Seaboard, and travels to New York City, leaving a path of destruction.
-The U.S. military orders an evacuation of the city.
-On Nick's advice, a plan is set to lure the creature into revealing itself with a large pile of fish.
-However, their attempt to kill it fails, causing further damage to the city before it escapes.
-Nick collects a blood sample and, by performing a pregnancy test, discovers the creature reproduces asexually and is about to lay eggs.
+The creature drowns several fishing trawlers in the Eastern American Seaboard, and makes landfall in New York City, leaving a path of destruction.
+An evacuation soon follows and, on Nick's advice, the military set a trap by luring the creature with a large pile of fish.
+However, their attempt to kill it fails due to its speed and agility, causing further damage to the city before it escapes.
+Nick collects a blood sample and performs a pregnancy test, discovering that the creature reproduces asexually, and is about to lay eggs.
 Nick also meets up with his ex-girlfriend Audrey Timmonds, a young aspiring news reporter.
-Unnoticed by Nick, she uncovers a classified tape in his provisional military tent concerning the monster's origins and turns it over to the media.
-She hopes to have her report put on TV to launch her career as a news reporter.
-Charles Caiman misuses the tape in his own report, declaring it his discovery, and dubs the creature "Godzilla".
+Unnoticed by Nick, she uncovers a classified tape in his provisional tent concerning the monster's origins.
+She steals it and hopes to have her report put on TV to launch her career as a news reporter.
+However, her superior, Charles Caiman, steals her report, and dubs the creature "Godzilla".